AbdessamadYamani/Miki-AI-2.0/README.md

 ## 🙏 Acknowledgments

-Special thanks to the open-source community and the developers of the tools and libraries that make this project possible.
+Special thanks to the developers of the tools and libraries that make this project possible.

 ---